pcaversaccio/swissdlt-production/README.md

 # How to Install a Validating Node
 *********************************

-like above but after creating the address:
+Like above but after creating the address:

 send the address that is created to BCTS